algosup/2024-2025-project-1-fpga-team-1/README.md

 ## How To Use //TODO

-To play ..., feel free to check the documentation here: [User Manual]()
+To play FroggyRanck, feel free to check the documentation here: [User Manual]()

 ## Project documents